Context-Dependent Upper-Confidence Bounds for Directed Exploration: Background

 Confidence intervals around action-values, then, provide another mechanism for exploration in reinforcement learning.
 Consider action selection with explicit confidence intervals around mean estimates $\hat{Q}_{\weights}(S_t,A_t)$, with estimated radius $\hat{U}(S_t,A_t)$.
 The action selection is greedy w.r.t. to these optimistic values, $\argmax_a \hat{Q}_{\weights}(S_t,a) + \hat{U}(S_t,a)$, which provides a high-confidence upper bound on the best possible value for that action.
-The use of upper confidence bounds on value estimates for exploration has been well-studied and motivated theoretically in online learning \citep{chu2011contextual}.
+The use of upper-confidence bounds on value estimates for exploration has been well-studied and motivated theoretically in online learning \citep{chu2011contextual}.
 In reinforcement learning, there have only been a few specialized proofs for particular algorithms using optimistic estimates \citep{grande2014sample,osband2016generalization}, but the result can be expressed more generally by using the idea of stochastic optimism.
 We extract the central argument by \citet{osband2016generalization} to provide a general Optimistic Values Theorem in Appendix \ref{app_optimisticvalues}.
-In particular, similar to online learning, we can guarantee that greedy-action selection according to upper confidence values will converge to the optimal policy, if the confidence interval radius shrinks to zero, if the algorithm to estimate action-values for a policy converges to the corresponding actions and if upper confidence estimates are stochastically optimal---remain above the optimal action-values in expectation.
+In particular, similar to online learning, we can guarantee that greedy-action selection according to upper-confidence values will converge to the optimal policy, if the confidence interval radius shrinks to zero, if the algorithm to estimate action-values for a policy converges to the corresponding actions and if upper-confidence estimates are stochastically optimal---remain above the optimal action-values in expectation.

-Motivated by this result, we pursue principled ways to compute upper confidence bounds for the general, online reinforcement learning setting.
-We make a step towards computing such values incrementally, under function approximation, by providing upper confidence bounds for value estimates made by LSTD, for a fixed policy.
+Motivated by this result, we pursue principled ways to compute upper-confidence bounds for the general, online reinforcement learning setting.
+We make a step towards computing such values incrementally, under function approximation, by providing upper-confidence bounds for value estimates made by LSTD, for a fixed policy.
 We approximate these bounds to create a new algorithm for control---called Upper-Confidence-Least-Squares (UCLS).